AI vs. Doctors: Why the Knowledge Era is Dead

 Arjun: Spiritual?
 I thought we were scientists.

 Professor: Medicine was never about fixing a machine.
 It was about healing a life.
-Sometimes, the correct evidence-based treatment is not what the patient needs.
-A robot follows the rule.
-“Prescribe statins.”
-A human doctor sees the patient is depressed, recently widowed, and won’t take the tablet anyway.
+Sometimes, the correct evidence-based treatment isn’t what the patient needs.
+A robot follows the rule: “Prescribe statins.”
+A human doctor?
+They see the patient is depressed, recently widowed, won’t take the tablet anyway.
 The human doctor says, “Forget the statins for now.
 Go for a walk every day.
-Let’s talk again in three months.”
-The robot cannot break the rules… it can only optimize them.
+Let’s talk in three months.”

 Professor: It can learn the pattern.
 It cannot feel the weight of the decision.
 Look, the future is split.